Washington Union Station: Opening and operation

 On the morning of January 15, 1953, the Pennsylvania Railroad's Federal, the overnight train from Boston, crashed into the station.
 When the engineer tried to apply the trainline brakes two miles out of the platforms, he discovered that he only had engine brakes.
 A switchman on the approach to the station noticed the runaway train and telephoned a warning to the station, as the train coasted downhill into track 16.
 The GG1 electric locomotive, No. 4876, hit the bumper block at about 35 mph, jumped onto the platform, destroyed the stationmaster's office at the end of the track, took out a newsstand, and was on its way to crashing through the wall into the Great Hall.
 Just then, the floor of the terminal, having never been designed to carry the 475,000-pound weight of this locomotive, gave way, dropping the engine into the basement.
 The 447,000 lb electric locomotive fell into about the center of what is now the food court.
 Remarkably, no one was killed, and passengers in the rear cars thought that they had only had a rough stop.
 An investigation revealed that an anglecock on the brakeline had been closed, probably by an icicle knocked from an overhead bridge.
 The accident inspired the finale of the 1976 film Silver Streak.
 The durable design of the GG1 made its damage repairable, and it was soon back in service after being hauled away in pieces to the PRR's main shops in Altoona, Pennsylvania.
-Before the latter action was undertaken, however, the GG1 and the hole it made were temporarily planked over and hidden from view due to the imminent inauguration of General Dwight D. Eisenhower as the thirty-fourth President of the United States.
+Before the latter action was undertaken, the GG1 and the hole it made were temporarily planked over and hidden from view due to the imminent inauguration of General Dwight D. Eisenhower as the thirty-fourth President of the United States.

 Until intercity passenger rail service was taken over by Amtrak on May 1, 1971, Union Station served as a hub for the Baltimore and Ohio Railroad, Chesapeake and Ohio Railway, Pennsylvania Railroad, and Southern Railway.
-The Richmond, Fredericksburg & Potomac Railroad provided a link to Richmond, Virginia, about 100 mi to the south, where major north–south lines of the Atlantic Coast Line Railroad and Seaboard Air Line Railroad provided service to the Carolinas, Georgia and Florida.
+The Richmond, Fredericksburg and Potomac provided a link to Richmond, Virginia, about 100 mi to the south, where major north–south lines of the Atlantic Coast Line Railroad and Seaboard Air Line Railroad provided service to the Carolinas, Georgia and Florida.
 World War II was the busiest period in the station's history in terms of passenger traffic, with up to 200,000 people passing through on a single day.